fotor-2025042422352

 "Both teams cooperated fully with the FIA in this investigation and provided all the relevant information.
 The investigation, which involved CAD checks and a detailed analysis of the development process adopted by Aston Martin, confirmed that no wrongdoing had been committed, and therefore the FIA considers that the Aston Martin aerodynamic upgrades are compliant.
 Article 17.3 specifically defines and prohibits Reverse Engineering, i.e. the digital process of converting photographs (or other data) to CAD models, and prohibits IP transfer between teams, but equally, this Article permits car designs getting influenced by those of competitors, as has always been the case in Formula 1.
 In the analysis, we carried out we confirmed that the processes followed by Aston Martin were consistent with this Article's requirements".

-Sainz Jr. arrive in Spain from the race in Miami where you secured your best qualifying performance and your ninth career podium.
+Sainz Jr. arrives in Spain from the race in Miami where you secured your best qualifying performance and your ninth career podium.
 What is your goal for the Spanish Grand Prix?

 "The goal, as in every other race weekend, is to extract the maximum out of our car and try to win the Grand Prix.
 The fact that it´s my home race makes it even more special because of all the fans and the support we get there, but in terms of goals, we need to always push and fight for the best result possible".